 Look out for the old mining structures on mountain sides left behind a long time ago.

 Be Bear Aware

 This is wild country and bears can be seen feeding on roots and berries by the side of the road.
 Stay in the car and maintain safe distance not to disturb them.
 Do not leave your vehicle.
-Bears can become defensive when approach.
-Find out more about bears.
+Bears can become defensive when approached.
+Learn more about bears.